rails/rails/guides/source/active_record_querying.md

 This guide covers different ways to retrieve data from the database using Active Record.
 By referring to this guide, you will be able to:

-* Find records using a variety of methods and conditions
+* Find records using a variety of methods and conditions.
-* Specify the order, retrieved attributes, grouping, and other properties of the found records
+* Specify the order, retrieved attributes, grouping, and other properties of the found records.
-* Use eager loading to reduce the number of database queries needed for data retrieval
+* Use eager loading to reduce the number of database queries needed for data retrieval.
-* Use dynamic finders methods
+* Use dynamic finders methods.
-* Check for the existence of particular records
+* Check for the existence of particular records.
-* Perform various calculations on Active Record models
+* Perform various calculations on Active Record models.
-* Run EXPLAIN on relations
+* Run EXPLAIN on relations.

 --------------------------------------------------------------------------------